X2CommunityCore/X2ModBuildCommon/README.md

 VS Code may tell you that the configuration settings are unknown.
 This is acceptable and can be ignored.

 Next up, you have to tell VS code about your build tasks.
-Create a folder `.vscode` next to the `.scripts` folder, and within it create a `tasks.json` file with the following content:
+Create a folder `.vscode` next to the `.scripts` folder, and within it create a `tasks.json` file with the following content (replacing `MY_MOD_NAME` with the mod project name in the "Clean" task):

 ```json
 {